Gab (social network): Doug Mastriano's payment to Gab

 In July 2022, Eric Hananoki of Media Matters for America revealed that Doug Mastriano, Republican nominee for the 2022 Pennsylvania gubernatorial election, paid Gab $5,000 for "campaign consulting." on April 28, 2022.
 As a result of the payments, every new account on Gab automatically followed Mastriano's account.
 Torba claimed that the money did not go towards consulting, but was instead used to pay for advertisements on Gab.
 Torba also endorsed Mastriano's campaign for Governor of Pennsylvania, calling him "a strong Christian man to lead PA out of the pit of hell and into the glory of God."
 Torba defended his views on Christian nationalism, saying that "We must be grounded in Biblical Truth and led by people who call Christ their King".
 The Republican Jewish Coalition denounced the payment, citing Gab as a hotspot for antisemitism and white supremacy.
 The head of the coalition, Matt Brooks, asked Mastriano to delete his Gab account and terminate all associations with the platform.
-Mastriano's connection to Gab was additionally condemned by Pennsylvania state representative Dan Frankel (who is Jewish), Pennsylvania Attorney General Josh Shapiro (who is also Jewish), by Democrats, and by Democratic Jewish organizations.
+Mastriano's connection to Gab was additionally condemned by state representative Dan Frankel, state attorney general Josh Shapiro, and by Democratic Jewish organizations.
 In August 2022, Mastriano released a statement denouncing antisemitism and distanced himself from Torba, saying that he "doesn't speak for me or my campaign".
 Mastriano also deleted his Gab account.

-Dissenter

-On February 24, 2019, Gab launched a browser extension called Dissenter, an aggregation and discussion service which allows Gab users to make comments about any webpage including news articles, YouTube videos, and individual social media posts.
-Comments made using the Dissenter extension are outside of the webpage owner's control, and the extension can be used to comment on websites with no comment feature or where comment sections have been closed.
-Gab also has a web browser called Dissenter.

-Dissenter describes itself as "a free, open-source utility that allows people to dissent from orthodoxy and express what they are really thinking, without fear of reprisal".
-It was developed as a response to multiple social media platforms' and online news sites' moderation practices, which involved the removal of individual comments or deleting or disabling comment sections altogether.
-Users with registered Gab accounts may submit content to Dissenter in the form of a URL to a page on which they want to comment.
-This creates a discussion page where users can post a comment (or "Dissent"), and the comments can be up- or down-voted by other users of the site.
-By using the Dissenter browser extension, users may read and post comments in an overlay while viewing page content.
-The Dissenter website also features a news ticker on which users can follow current events.
-Dissenter also allows users to label their comments as "offensive" or not safe for work (NSFW).